saylerb/mac-playbook/README.md

 * Add a passphrase to the ssh-keygen
 * Add ssh-key to ssh-agent
 * Use uri module instead of curl for github key
+* automate changing of default shell to zsh